Mission Motorsport has teamed up with the British Automobile Racing Club (BARC) and Thruxton Kart Centre to host the...

 For many training courses, there’s no need to be physically on-site or on-campus to study.
 And that, of course, is a considerable benefit to those of you currently forced to stay at home, as much as those posted to far-flung locations, meaning that you can continue your studies wherever you may be.
 Nothing need come between you and your preparations for life in the civilian world.

-As well as ‘distance learning’, you may come across other, related, terms such as ‘open learning’ and ‘distance supported learning’.
+As noted above, as well as ‘distance learning’, you may come across other similar terms such as ‘open learning’ and ‘distance supported learning’.
 In truth, all of these types of learning are likely to overlap, but, as a rough guide, open learning includes more face-to-face classes than distance learning, while the word ‘supported’ usually indicates that there are tutors and physical material available to help students.

 Courses delivered through distance learning range from those taking as little as a few hours, to degrees and postgraduate qualifications that may involve several years’ study.
 So-called short courses typically last days or weeks as opposed to months or years.

-Thanks to the wide availability of useful technology these days, learning materials and support may be provided by either one or a combination of the following means: books, phone, DVD, CD-ROM, email, the internet, podcasts and via mobile learning; the latter is where the student accesses course content stored on a mobile device or through a wireless server.
-Some providers offer course elements via the iTunes Store, which can be downloaded free of charge.
-Many courses make extensive use of the internet.
+Thanks to the widespread availability of digital technology these days, learning materials and support may be provided by either one or a combination of the following means: books, phone, DVD, email, the internet, podcasts and via mobile learning; the latter is where the student accesses course content stored on a mobile device or through a server.
+Some providers offer course elements via the iTunes Store, whose app can be downloaded free of charge.
+As you might expect, many courses make extensive use of the internet.
 Others involve tutor groups, which may meet regularly, or ‘summer camps’ of a few weeks’ duration to provide classroom education that complements regular, directed coursework at a distance.
 (Obviously such elements will not be running for the foreseeable future, but might well make a reappearance later in your course as the situation changes and circumstances allow.)

 At your convenience